paulio11/P5-Pokebox/README.md

 }
 ```

 - The contents depend on the presence of certain properties.
+If `news` is truthy, it includes the text "news item with ID".
 If `pokemon` is truthy, it includes the text "Pokémon".
 If `trainer` is truthy, it includes the text "trainer with ID:".
 If `post` is truthy, it includes the text "diary entry with ID:".
 If `page` is truthy, it includes the text "page you were looking for".
 The `query` is displayed within a `<strong>` element if it exists.
 The error message concludes with the text "could not be found."
 - The button when clicked, triggers the `onClick` event handler, which navigates back in the browser history using the `navigate()` function.

 ![Error404 component](https://raw.githubusercontent.com/paulio11/P5-Pokebox/main/documentation/images/readme-error404.png)